iankoulski/do-framework/README.md

 3. **Universality** - generalize, build projects that solve problems universally, so when the same problem needs to be solved in a different setting (different cloud, operating system, processor, etc.), you don't have to build a new project.

 # Implementation
-Any project that adheres to the phylosophy of the framework and abides by its principles is considered to be a [Do Framework](https://github.com/iankoulski/do-framework) project.
+Any project that adheres to the philosophy of the framework and abides by its principles is considered to be a [Do Framework](https://github.com/iankoulski/do-framework) project.
 The choice of a technology stack and tooling belongs entirely to the implementation.
 The [Depend on Docker](https://github.com/iankoulski/depend-on-docker) project is the first known [Do Framework](https://github.com/iankoulski/do-framework) implementation.

 ## "Depend on Docker" Project
 The [Depend on Docker](https://github.com/iankoulski/depend-on-docker) project is a template for building [Do Framework](https://github.com/iankoulski/do-framework) projects using [Docker](https://www.docker.com).